Hafi38/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-script that copies all the HTML files from the current working directory
+script that deletes all files in the current working directory that end with the character ~